agendav/agendav/doc/source/admin/configuration.rst

    Specify it as a boolean ("true" or "false").

+.. confval:: defaults.show_now_indicator

+   Whether or not to show a marker indicating current time

+   Specify it as a boolean ("true" or "false").

 .. confval:: logout.redirection

    When logging out from AgenDAV, the URL the user will be redirected to.